nspcc-dev/neofs-spec/06-blockchain/00-intro.md

 # Blockchain components

-## Role of blockcahin in the storage system
+## Role of blockchain in the storage system

 NeoFS stores data off-chain, on Storage Nodes.
 Clients access it directly in a peer-to-peer fashion.
 This allows to maintain the quality of service (read\write speed, big data volumes) at the level of traditional storage systems.
 That said, NeoFS is a global-scale decentralized network and it needs a proven mechanism to serve as a source of truth and global state and remain at that scale.
 That's what we use the Neo blockchain for.